MaximeCordeil/ImAxes/README.md

 Note that **these changes break almost all existing interactions and brushing capabilities**, including access to the min-max normaliser and range handles.
 All other visualisation functions which leverages the ImAxesRecogniser should still remain functional.

+Also note that this means **this branch no longer works with SteamVR or Oculus OpenVR**.
+It should technically work with Windows Mixed Reality VR headsets but this has not been tested.

 The changes can be tested directly on your computer with MRTK's input simulation service.
 It is already configured in the *HoloLensScene.unity* scene.
 Instructions on how to use the simulator can be found [here](https://microsoft.github.io/MixedRealityToolkit-Unity/Documentation/InputSimulation/InputSimulationService.html?q=simulation).

 To build to the HoloLens 2, you can follow [Microsoft's instructions for building an application to the HoloLens 2](https://docs.microsoft.com/en-au/windows/mixed-reality/develop/unity/tutorials/mr-learning-base-02#building-your-application-to-your-hololens-2) after having [installed all the prerequisite tools](https://docs.microsoft.com/en-au/windows/mixed-reality/develop/install-the-tools?tabs=unity).